 There and Back Again

 As a young man, I read Hemingway and Steinbeck, Harrison, and McGuane.
-Along the way, the fly-fishing raconteur Richard Brautigan brought tears to my eyes while the rabid environmentalist Edward Abbey had me raising my fists in outrage.
-I took to heart the words of Gary Snyder, the acclaimed poet-turned-Buddhist, found in his thought-provoking book, Practice of the Wild:
+Along the way, the fly-fishing raconteur, Richard Brautigan, brought tears to my eyes while the rabid environmentalist, Edward Abbey, had me raising my fists in outrage.
+I took to heart the words found in Practice of the Wild, the thought-provoking book written by Gary Snyder:

 “The wild requires…we learn the terrain, nod to all the plants and animals and birds, ford the streams and cross the ridges, and tell a good story when we get back home.”

-Over the years I’ve tried to follow his advice, attempting from time to time to tell a good story when returning home from the Rangeley Lakes Region of western Maine where my wife and I have owned a camp for nearly forty years.
+Over the years, I’ve tried to follow the advice of the acclaimed poet-turned-Buddhist, attempting, from time to time to tell a good story when returning home from the Rangeley Lakes Region of western Maine where my wife and I have owned a camp for nearly forty years.
 It is a part of the country that has not changed much over the years.
-The rivers, streams, and ponds surrounding our cabin are about the same as Johnny Danforth and Fred Baker found them when they decided to spend the winter of 1876 hunting and trapping the land above Parmachenee Lake.
+The rivers and streams, lakes and ponds surrounding our cabin are about the same as Johnny Danforth and Fred Barker found them when they decided to spend the winter of 1876 hunting and trapping the land above Parmachenee Lake.
 The fish are still here.
-On average they are not as large as they once were, but a sixteen-inch native brook trout is not uncommon and landlocked salmon remain as wild as the moose that sometimes plod down to the river’s shoreline to muse over the mysteries of the forest.
+On average, they are not as large as they once were, but a sixteen-inch native brook trout is not uncommon and landlocked salmon remain as wild as the moose that often plod down to the river’s shoreline to muse over the mysteries of the state’s Great North Woods.

-But there is another type of fishing, one that can be employed on the many tannin-stained brooks that slip across the Canadian border–streams that bend and twist through balsam and spruce for mile after mile, some of them headwaters of those larger rivers where the majority of anglers continue their search for trophy fish.
-Along these secret rills I can cast to brook trout without coming upon another angler.
-To be sure, the fish here are diminutive compared to the trout in the big rivers, a few no larger than my pinkie, the largest fitting snuggly in the palm of a hand.
-In these narrow ribbons of water hidden under shadows cast by a vast conifer forest, I’ve come to appreciate what Thoreau described as “…these jewels…these bright fluviatile flowers, made beautiful, the Lord only knows why, to swim there!”
+But there is another type of fishing, one that can be employed on smaller brooks and streams, many not too distant from our backyards, streams that bend and twist through fallow fields and woodland, some of them, like those here in Maine, through deep forest, headwaters of those larger rivers where the majority of anglers continue their search for trophy fish.
+Along these secret rills, an angler can cast to wild trout, many times without coming upon another angler.
+To be sure, the fish here are diminutive compared to the trout in the big rivers, a few no larger than a pinkie, the largest fitting snuggly in the palm of a hand.
+In these narrow ribbons of water, hidden between thickets of barberry and wild rose, under shadows cast by hemlock or spruce, quite often an overhanging limb of a swamp maple, maybe the branches of a pin oak, I’ve come to appreciate what Thoreau described as “…these jewels…these bright fluviatile flowers, made beautiful, the Lord only knows why, to swim there!”

-On the losing side of middle age, I now seek out these waters too small to gather serious attention from other anglers; forgotten places where trout live out their lives in the lee of boulders, under conifer branches, or as they sometimes do, in a set of sunlit riffles.
-These are fish that have rarely heard the splash of an artificial fly.
+On the losing side of middle age, I now seek out these waters too small to gather serious attention from other anglers; forgotten places, where trout live out their lives in the lee of boulders, under the trunks of fallen trees, along banks scoured by the current or as they sometimes do, in a set of sunlit riffles.
+These are fish that rarely hear the splash of an artificial fly.

-No longer do I feel compelled to wing heavy nymphs past my ear or make sixty-foot casts until my shoulder aches.
+No longer do I feel compelled to wing heavy nymphs past my ear, or make sixty-foot casts until my shoulder aches.
 Instead, I carry a single metal tin that fits nicely in the pocket of my canvas shirt.
 Once holding cough drops, these days it contains a handful of flies.
-There are pheasant-tail patterns, ones with parachute wings, maybe a few elk hair caddis or black ants if fishing during the summer months, and fixed-winged and soft-hackled hare’s ear wet flies for when I work my way downstream.
-While casting a rod constructed by the late George Maurer, my mind is free to be in the moment as a six-inch brook trout rises through the surface.
+There are pheasant-tail patterns, ones with parachute wings for fishing upstream, and soft-hackled flies for when I work my way back down, maybe a few elk hair caddis or black ants if fishing during the summer months.
+While casting a stick constructed of cane by the Pennsylvania rod maker, the late George Maurer, my mind is free to be in the moment as a six-inch brook trout rises through the surface.

-Western Maine remains an escape from the maddening pace of modern life that has allowed me to trod a trail less traveled—the one alongside a stream where brook trout are willing to play tag with a bit of feather and fur—and return to tell a tale or two.
+The many tiny streams of Western Maine remain an escape from the madding pace of modern life that has allowed me to trod a trail less traveled, one alongside a stream where brook trout are willing to share their secrets, and return to tell a tale or two.